How to File a Lemon Law Claim in California.

 A step-by-step guide to help ensure your rights.

-If you have recently purchased a defective new or used vehicle in California, you may be eligible to file a Lemon Law claim to seek compensation or a replacement vehicle.
+If you have recently purchased a defective new or CPO Vehicle in California, you may be eligible to file a Lemon Law claim to seek compensation or a replacement vehicle.
 Here’s a step-by-step guide to filing a Lemon Law claim in California:

 - Understand the Lemon Law.